 - Shooting videos

-- Working with content creators to add visuals into your content
+- Working with content creators to add visuals to your content

 Your content editor ensures that your output follows the style guide and contains nothing embarrassing.
-In other words, they are the last line of defense on your product marketing team.
-Other duties of an editor include:
+In other words, they are the last line of defence on your product marketing team.

 The content publisher releases your content to the audience.
-This content may be anything from a single social media post to a project launching over many digital marketing platforms.
+This content may be anything from a single social media post to a landing page on the website.

 Social Media Manager